 Depending on your application, you may have a mixture of unit tests and integration tests (or faster tests and slower tests).
 Usually, it is OK to run the slower tests after a change (or as a part of your continuous integration test).
 Consider creating separate Wallaby configuration files to improve your feedback loop (e.g.

-Note: if you are using Automatic Configuration, you can create a configuration file with
+Note: if you are using Automatic Configuration:

 As usual, we would love to hear your feedback on Twitter.